 FD: Feedback is one solution among many others.
 We can’t forget or underestimate the importance of basic training, which is one of the most essential safety systems.
 You can’t improvise being a pilot, a nurse or a mountain guide.
 Other elements of the safety system include written procedures and references, audits, controls, simulations and feedback.
 ‘Human factor’ training has transformed our human mistakes into a subject of practical interest and work, instead of just focusing on ‘regrets’.
 In doing this, the training has helped to ‘free up’ any feedback, allowing us to build on any analysis, adding in more and more relevant details.
 This important element helps provide an explanation, particularly in the Aeronautics Sector, for the improved safety record over the last 2 decades.
 Looking to the future, it is also an asset which must be exploited, especially with increased growth in airline traffic.

 I was Operations Manager for the Concorde at the time of the accident in July 2000, which left 113 people dead.
 On the day of the accident, the plane had run over a mechanical part.
 A chain reaction ensued, resulting in lost control of the plane and a crash.
 At Air France and British Airways, we’d had 63 previous cases of tyre blowouts, which had caused small holes in the wing.
 The first problem we’d known about was during a take-off from Washington.
 We’d then rectified some of the problem, but not all of it.
 After that we’d become used to the small holes and other small repairs.
-And getting used to something is the worst thing you can do.
+And getting used to something, a routine, is the worst thing you can do.
 We’d noticed small holes appearing from time to time.
 But then one day, there was a massive one, resulting in 113 people dead.